sighupio/fury-kubernetes-auth/katalog/pomerium/README.md

 > 💡 You can copy the examples in the module (see [1](config/config.example.env), [2](config/policy.example.yaml), and [3](secrets/pomerium.example.env)) and override them according to your settings.

-**⚠ WARNING: in the policy file, you'll need to set up a policy for each ingress you want to protect with Pomerium authorization service.**
+**⚠ WARNING: in the policy file, you'll need to set up a route for each ingress you want to protect with Pomerium authorization service.**

 ### Ingresses